Michigan Mom Ericka Campbell Allegedly Left Kids In Freezing Car While She Got A Spa Treatment

 When officers arrived at the scene, they attempted to have Campbell come outside to discuss things.
 However, she allegedly refused to come out until her eyebrows were done.

-Outside, she allegedly told police that she didn’t think she would be inside the spa very long and that she didn’t think it was necessary to bring them inside.
+Outside, she reportedly told police that she didn’t think she would be inside the spa very long and that she didn’t think it was necessary to bring them inside.

 Campbell was charged with unspecified offenses and is currently out on bond.
-The children are in the care of their grandmother.
-Child Protective Services is investigating.
+The children are in the care of their grandmother and Child Protective Services is investigating.

 Every summer, stories make the news of adults leaving children in hot cars, whether intentionally or through forgetfulness.
-Sometimes Good Samaritans or the police turn up in time to rescue the kids, but unfortunately, it doesn’t always work out that way and several dozen children die this way each year in the U.S.
+Sometimes Good Samaritans or the police turn up in time to rescue the kids, but unfortunately, it doesn’t always work out that way and several dozen children die each year in the U.S. because they were left in a hot car.

-Ignoring, for the moment, the fact that it’s never a good idea to leave a child unattended in a vehicle ever, under any circumstances, regardless of the weather, it is indeed equally dangerous to leave kids in cars in cold weather.
+What some people might not realize, however, is that it’s equally dangerous to leave kids unattended in cars when it is cold outside.
 Nurse Sharon Rengers says, via Norton Children’s Hospital, that kids are more susceptible to injury from the cold than adults.

 “Because of their smaller body mass, young children are more prone to heat loss and hypothermia than adults.
 Kids also have less fat, which can help serve as protective insulation,” she says.